nrwl/nx-workshop/docs/lab9/LAB.md

     </details>

-    ⚠️ Notice how we didn't have to update the imports in the API.
+    ⚠️ Open `apps/api/src/app/app.service.ts`.
+Notice how we didn't have to update the imports in the API.
 The `move` generator took care of that for us!
    <br /><br />
 9.  **Trigger a build** of both the store and the API projects and make sure it passes
    <br /><br />